Panji-Utama/VWS-Project-2-Inventory/README.md

 - **Backend API**: Custom-built RESTful API for handling inventory data.

 ## Live Demo
-You can access the live version of the inventory management system at [this link](https://main--stalwart-conkies-b4167d.netlify.app/).
+You can access the live version of the inventory management system at <a href="https://main--stalwart-conkies-b4167d.netlify.app/" target="_blank">this link!</a>

 ## Local Setup
 To set up the project locally, follow these steps: